fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_021.md

 We risk loss of productivity and we risk loss of knowledge that may be vital to us.

-## How Long Does It Take to Measure a Developer’s Caliber?
+## How Long Does It Take To Measure A Developer’s Caliber?

 It depend a bit on the person but usually a few weeks for a senior and a few months for a junior is where I